andr515i/andr515i/README.md

 - **Privacy:**
   I try to keep my projects as transparent as possible, but for security reasons, some repositories remain private.

-  I'm always looking to improve my profile.
-If you have suggestions or need more information, just drop me a message or open an issue!

 ---

 Happy coding! 😄